bencheeorg/benchee/README.md

 ## Plugins

-Packages that work with Benchee one way or another to enhance its functionality.
+Packages that work with Benchee to provide additional functionality.

 * [BencheeCSV](//github.com/PragTob/benchee_csv) - generate CSV from your Benchee benchmark results so you can import them into your favorite spreadsheet tool and make fancy graphs